MasssiveJuice08/Morrowind-Modding-with-MassiveJuice_Content/02 Reference Notes/Omnivore/2024-05/Morrowind-Generic Dialogue- Argonian - The Unofficial Elder Scrolls Pages (UESP).md

   og:image: https://i.imgur.com/LmCg5HX.png
 ---

-## Morrowind:Generic Dialogue: Argonian - The Unofficial Elder Scrolls Pages (UESP)
+## About

 #Omnivore

 [Read on Omnivore](https://omnivore.app/me/morrowind-generic-dialogue-a-the-unofficial-elder-scrolls-pages--18f3dca0d47)
 [Read Original](https://en.uesp.net/wiki/Morrowind:Generic_Dialogue_A)

+The UESPWiki – Your source for The Elder Scrolls since 1995

+_This page is powered by [Omnivore](https://omnivore.app) ‐ you can read more about how I use Omnivore here: [[Omnivore - Saving Articles for Citations in Obsidian]]._

 ### Highlights